-Dental sedation is just as safe for kids as it is for adults.
-Children can benefit from dental sedation if they are afraid of visiting the dentist, if they require a lengthy dental procedure, or if they have physical or mental limitations that would otherwise make dental treatment difficult or impossible.
+Dental sedation can be just as safe for kids as it is for adults.
+Children may benefit from dental sedation if they are afraid of visiting the dentist, if they require a lengthy dental procedure, or if they have physical or mental limitations that would otherwise make dental treatment difficult or impossible.

 - Are there any side effects to sedation?